 Dejan Zlatković graduated in 2004 from the Faculty for Transport and Traffic Engineering in Belgrade, after which he obtained a Master degree in transport economy at the University of Trieste in 2005.
-Currently he is pursuing a PhD degree at the Faculty for Transport and Traffic Engineering in Belgrade in the field of financial models for infrastructural projects management.
+He has a PhD in the field of financial models for infrastructural projects management (Faculty for Transport and Traffic Engineering, University of Belgrade).
 After an internship at the Serbian European Integration Office, he worked in the Ministry for Foreign Economic Relations and Ministry of Finance as a development assistance coordinator and IPA coordinator for programming and implementing EU pre-accession funds.
-Since 2009 Dejan works as an economic advisor at the economic department of Embassy of Spain in Belgrade.
-As a representative of the Government of the Republic of Serbia he participated in the negotiations on loans with international financial institutions EIB and EBRD for financing of the infrastructural project on Corridor X. He fluently speaks English and Spanish.
+Since 2009 Dejan works as an economic advisor at the economic department of the Embassy of Spain in Belgrade.
+As a representative of the Government of the Republic of Serbia, he participated in the negotiations on loans with international financial institutions EIB and EBRD for the financing of the infrastructural project on Corridor X. He fluently speaks English and Spanish.

 Gordana Bekčić Pješčić